 In order to further investigate the main drivers of the above changes in sensitivities, we split our main sample in two sub-samples - borrowers from Advanced Economies (AEs) and borrowers Emerging Market Economies (EMEs).
 The results presented in Table C4 reveal that the sharp increases in the post-crisis sensitivities of international capital flows to the federal funds rate are for both, AE and EME borrowers.
 That said, the increases in the impact of the federal funds rate are more dramatic in the case of AEs.
-This is especially true for IDS issued by AE borrowers - their sensitivity to the federal funds rate increases by a factor of four and has switched from being insignificant to being highly significant.
+This is especially true for IDS issued by AE borrowers - their sensitivity to the federal funds rate has increased by a factor of four and has switched from being insignificant to being highly significant.
 The increase in the estimated impact of the VIX on IDS appears to be driven primarily by borrowers in EMEs.

-To sum up the results reveal that international flows that involve banks either as a borrower or as a lender are less flighty in response to global volatility (i.e. the VIX), but more flighty in response to US monetary policy (i.e. the federal funds rate).
-International flows that do not involve banks either as a borrower or as a lender are more flighty with respect to both global volatility and US monetary policy.
+To sum up, the results reveal that, during the post-crisis period, international flows that involve banks either as a borrower or as a lender have become less flightly in response to global risk conditions (i.e. the VIX), but more flightly in response to US monetary policy (i.e. the federal funds rate).
+International flows that do not involve banks either as a borrower or as a lender have become more flightly with respect to both global risk conditions and US monetary policy.

 In our empirical analysis up to this point, we have controlled for heterogeneity among borrowing countries.
 Nevertheless, we have not controlled for heterogeneity among lending banking systems.
-This is mainly due to data constraints - both the BIS LBS data and the BIS IDS do not contain information on the nationality of the lender, which could be used as a proxy for the relevant decision-making unit on the lending side (just as the country of the borrower is used as a proxy for the relevant decision-making unit on the borrowing side).
-That is why in the next step of our empirical investigation, we turn to the BIS Consolidated Banking Statistics (CBS), which contain information about both, the residence of the borrower as well as the nationality of the lending bank.
+This is mainly due to data constraints - both the BIS LBS and the BIS IDS do not contain information on the nationality of the lender, which could be used as a proxy for the relevant decision-making unit on the lending side (just as the country of the borrower is used as a proxy for the relevant decision-making unit on the borrowing side).
+That is why in the next step of our empirical investigation, we turn to the BIS Consolidated Banking Statistics (CBS), which contain information about both, the country of the borrower as well as the nationality of the lending bank.

-More specifically, we re-estimate all specifications from the section 3 using the CBS data.
-This allows us to explicitly control not only for heterogeneity among borrowers (as we did in the specifications based on cross-border loans and IDS), but also for heterogeneity among lenders.
+We re-estimate all specifications from the Section 3 using the CBS data.
+This allows us to explicitly control not only for heterogeneity among borrowers (as we did in the specifications using the LBS and the IDS), but also for heterogeneity among lenders.

-Overall the results are roughly in line with the ones we obtained using the Locational Banking Statistics (LBS).
+Overall the results are roughly in line with the ones we obtained using the LBS.
 Table C5 reveals that, in the CBS specifications (just as in the LBS specifications), the coefficients of the federal funds rate and the VIX are both negative and highly statistically significant in the full-sample estimation (i.e. in the estimation which does not allow for the existence of a structural break).
 Furthermore, the structural break test we conduct using the CBS data identifies the exact same break date (2009:Q1) as the structural break test based on the LBS data.